Jawahir01/Journfolio/README.md

     ![exp-box: before](/docs/exp-box.png)

-    - The button under the hero image was floating to the left so I had to delete the __justify_content_center__ and then give it the approbrite margin top and bottom.
+    - The button under the hero image was floating to the left so I had to delete the `justify_content_center` and then give it the approbrite margin top and bottom.

     ![button: before](/docs/button.png)

 - ### **Using Lighthouse**
-    When ckecking through lighthouse for desktop and mobile devices I got these results
+    When ckecking through lighthouse for desktop and mobile devices I got these results:
     ![Desktop: before](/docs/1.png)

     ![Mobile: before](/docs/3.png)

-    The accessibilty score was 89 and 78 so, to solve the issue for users who rely on screen readers I added _aria-label="button"_ to all button elements, _aria-label="Link to"_ to all link elements and for the text elements to have sufficient color contrast against the background I darkend the background for the buttons from  #159765 to #0f5b3e5f.
+    The accessibilty score was 89 and 78 so, to solve the issue for users who rely on screen readers I added `aria-label="button"` to all button elements, `aria-label="Link` to all link elements.
+Also, for the text elements to have sufficient color contrast against the background I darkend the background for the buttons from  #159765 to #0f5b3e5f and after chicking again I got these results for both Desktop and Mobile Devices.

     ![Desktop: before](/docs/2.png)